Kakumi/OPS-PRO-Server/README.md

 At the moment, there's no documentation on the development, but if it's necessary I could write it progressively if I see that it's of interest to several people.

 # <a name=“license”></a>Licence
 OPS Pro Server can be used by anyone for any purpose allowed by the permissive MIT License.
-Be sure to check Godot Licence too.